vengdu/maze/README.md

 - The maze and movement through the maze should be grid-based
 5. Create a view to represent the generated maze layout in appropriate colors and shapes.
 6. Integrate https://dmauro.github.io/Keypress/ if you use keyboard input, otherwise use mouse input.
+7. Make the best version of the game that you can!
+8. Send us your submission along with all git history.

 ### Game Design ###
-The game is called Gita Maze, and in this game you will take a Gita and move it through an environment to get to the goal.
+The game is called Gita Maze, and in this game you will take a Gita and move it through an environment to reach the goal.
-When you reach the goal the level is completed and your score is calculated.
+When you reach the goal the level is completed and your score is calculated and displayed.

 #### Game Mechanics ####
 - Gita starts with 100 energy.